arieluchka/innoscripta/case_study_brain_storm.md

 ### 3) password reset
 - cant use old password after reseting
 - password cant be reset for registered and not OTP confirmed emails
-- (? if acount deletion possible) cant reset password after deleting user
+- (? if account deletion possible) cant reset password after deleting user
 - if user is logged in at a session, and in another session he resets the password of the same email, it terminates all open sessions (VERIFY THIS IS THE EXPECTED BEHAVIOR)
+- if password reset began and another one began later, the first OTP invalidates
+- if password reset is completed, the OTP cant be used to reset it again
+- cant use another users OTP reset code to reset another emails password

 ### 4) automatic logout during login on different session
 - if user is logged in at a browser session and in another session he is logging in again with same email, the first session/token will be terminated.
 (VERIFY THIS IS THE EXPECTED BEHAVIOR)